paulpak58/inter_annotation/README.md

 # Inter-Annotator Agreement for Surgical Annotations
+A project to measure the inter-annotator agreement for surgical videos.
 Each surgical video is annotated by different annotators.
 We first load this information from an input spreadsheet and then calculate the inter-annotator agreement per frame.
 The Jaccard Index is computed between each pair of annotators, and the Multi-class Cohen Kappa Score is computed for the overall video.
+For confidentiality, the data & output files have been removed.

 ## Setup
 > conda env create -n inter_annotator --file inter_annotator.yml